ubco-db/sampledata/README.md

-# Sensor Experiment sample data
+# Sensor Experiment Sample Data

 This repository contains data used for sensor indexing performance testing.
 Files are provided in text and binary form.
 The binary form is converted in 512 byte pages storing the records.